BSSE23001/frontend-miniprograms/README.md

-# frontend-react-miniprograms
+# frontend-miniprograms
-It is a repository of several programs showcasing the functionality of several react wonders.
+It is a repository of several programs showcasing the functionality of several frontend technologies wonders.